 The incorporation of side-impact and knee airbags into modern automobiles aligns with the ongoing commitment to enhancing passenger safety.
 These advanced features represent a crucial step forward in mitigating potential injuries sustained during collisions, ultimately contributing to an overall reduction in road traffic accident fatalities.

-Euro NCAP established in 1996
+Euro NCAP Established in 1996

 Euro NCAP, established in 1996, has played a crucial role in evaluating the safety features of vehicles available on the market.
 The organisation conducts rigorous crash tests to provide consumers with information about a car’s safety performance.